 The self-employed sector is one of the most affected professions right now.
 This is corroborated by United Nations International Labour Organization and OECD reports.
 There are reportedly 32 million self-employed professionals in Europe alone.
 A lack of policy covering these professionals pushes them to poverty.

 Several sectors, such as travel, restaurants and event organizations, etc., have been forced to downsize, and many freelancers have been laid off.
 This is due to the lack of demand which has affected the ability of the population to cover rent, food, and medicines.

 Although the freelance service sector has been severely hit in the private sector, there is still enormous scope for freelancers in the public sector if governments introduce the necessary support.
 With governmental and public offices swamped with information and requests, employees would be overwhelmed, and swiftly responding to all the problems would be challenging.

 Therefore, it is suggested that governments can use existing platforms for freelancers and use these self-employed professionals to reduce the workload.
 This could be beneficial for the government and give respite to the freelancers as they would be given employment.

-This solution could be given a trial with one department using an existing digital platform through which freelancers can be engaged.
+This solution could be trialed with one department using an existing digital platform through which freelancers can be engaged.

-#EUvsVirus was a tremendous success which brought professionals together to fight this pandemic.
+#EUvsVirus was a tremendous success that brought professionals together to fight this pandemic.
 It is now time to take these solutions towards practicality.
-117 projects selected by the jury of the Hackathon have been forwarded to the European commission.
+117 projects selected by the jury of the Hackathon have been forwarded to the European Commission.

-It is now imperative to work towards tackling the large scale problems through entrepreneurial innovation and creative thinking.
+It is now imperative to work towards tackling large-scale problems through entrepreneurial innovation and creative thinking.
 Although some solutions have been implemented, there is a need for so much more.